sagodev/fragua/README.md

 # Fragua

-**Fragua** is a modular Python library for modeling and orchestrating **ETL / ELT workflows** through explicit execution environments, strong domain boundaries, and a centralized orchestration model.
+**Fragua** is a modular Python library for modeling and orchestrating **ETL / ELT workflows** through explicit execution environments, unified agents, and a strongly typed domain model.

 Fragua is designed as an educational and experimental framework focused on **architectural clarity**, **predictable execution**, and **explicit responsibility separation**.